totakaro/nhos-systemd-boot/README.md

 Script to replace nasty GRUB by more modern SystemD-Boot 🚀

+> NOTE: ⚠️You may need to Boot in Legacy first on any PC with legacy support to execute this script.
+Then you can enable UEFI.

 Put the `systemd.sh` script inside your `scripts.sh` folder in your usb pendrive

 This should allow NHOS to boot from UEFI with 6+ GPU at same time without issues like other mining os: HiveOS, mOS, ethOS, MMPOS, RAVEOS, SMOS, etc